 “Around here we don’t look backwards for very long.
 We keep moving forward, opening up new doors and doing new things, because we’re curious…and curiosity keeps leading us down new paths.” – Walt Disney

 This quote by Walt Disney really sums up why there is always something new at Disney Parks.
 There are ambitious new projects throughout Disney Parks in the U.S. and abroad with no end of creativity in sight.
-In the summer of 2018 alone, two of these new projects have come to life for park guests with the addition of Toy Story Land at Disney World and Pixar Pier at Disney California Adventure.
-And in 2019 one of the most anticipated additions to Disney Parks will arrive in the form of Galaxy’s Edge.
-This Star Wars inspired land will open in summer 2019 at Disneyland and late fall 2019 at Hollywood Studios.
+In the last couple of years several new projects have come to life for park guests with the addition of Toy Story Land at Disney World, Pixar Pier at Disney California Adventure, and Galaxy’s Edge at Disneyland and Disney World.
 These major additions are not even all of the new options that are in the works as several other projects are also underway across Disney World and Disneyland.

 As many times as we have gone to Disney World and Disneyland there is always something new.
-A new parade, new character meeting opportunity, or a new show or attraction.
 Walt Disney’s creative, curious, and inventive personality still inspires today and can be felt in the constant evolution of Disney Parks.
 We try to do at least one new thing on each trip and we have yet to run out of new options.

 Seemingly Endless Entertainment Options